Compstudent/open-metaverse-interface/README.md

-# open-metaverse-interop
+# open-metaverse-interface
-Definitely *not* an interoperable standard for the Metaverse.
+Definitely *not* an interface for an interoperable Metaverse.

+Currently in prototyping stage.
+PRs *extremely* welcome.